emlid/emlid-docs/docs/reach/common/placement.md

 !!! tip ""
     A well-placed Reach is essential for achieving good RTK positioning results.

-You can place your smartphone near the window in your house and it will obtain GPS coordinates after some time, but for RTK such environment won't be sufficient.
+You can place your smartphone near the window in your house and it will obtain GNSS coordinates after some time, but for RTK such environment won't be sufficient.
 For RTK to work there are special requirements for Reach placement.

 ### Clear sky view without any obstacles